newtovaux/platforminfo/readme.txt

 ## Contribute ##
 * Active development of this plugin is handled [on GitHub](https://github.com/newtovaux/platforminfo).
+* Help [translate this plugin](https://translate.wordpress.org/projects/wp-plugins/platforminfo/) into other languages.
 * Pull requests for documented bugs or suggested new features are highly appreciated.
 * If you think you’ve found a bug (e.g. you’re experiencing unexpected behavior), please [raise an issue](https://github.com/newtovaux/platforminfo/issues/new) first.